Deposit of Snow on Roadway Involves Plowing or Shoveling Contrary to Section 181 of the Highway Traffic Act | Defend-it Legal Services

 Is It Against the Law to Shovel Snow Onto the Street?

-Depositing Snow Upon a Roadway, Whether By Plowing or Shoveling or Otherwise, Is An Offence Contrary to Section 181 of the Highway Traffic Act.
-A Person Who Is Found Guilty of Such An Offence May Be Subjected to a Fine of $1,000 Plus Victim Surcharge and Court Cost.
+Plowing Snow or Shoveling Snow Onto the Street Is Unlawful As An Offence Contrary to Section 181 of the Highway Traffic Act.
+Upon Conviction a Person May Be Fined Up to $1,000 Plus a Mandatory Victim Surcharge and Court Cost.

 Understanding the Illegality of Plowing or Shoveling Snow Onto a Roadway Including Applicable Penalties